txdev/nuage_shim/doc/gluon_api_spec.rst

    email, string,  false, Email address of author

-The AuthorDef allows authorship information about the API to specified.
+The AuthorDef allows authorship information about the API to be specified.
 This information is optional.

 **Example**